danielgospodinow/danielgospodinow.com/content/interests.md

 As mentioned, I also like computer graphics and IoT, so unsurprisingly enough,

-Currently, I work for [SAP](https://www.sap.com/), a German world-known multinational software corporation, a market leader in end-to-end enterprise application software, and a top cloud company with 200 million users worldwide.
+Currently, I work for [SAP](https://www.sap.com/), a world-known German multinational software corporation, a market leader in end-to-end enterprise application software, and a top cloud company with 200 million users worldwide.

 #### Qbaware

 On the 4th of September 2020, I decided to make the first move in creating my own commecrial brand - [Qbaware](https://github.com/qbaware).
+There, I plan to develop both commercial and open-source projects.

 The meaning behind the name "Qbaware" is very simple and symbolic.
 The essential part is the word "Qba" which is a Bulgarian word used mostly in the region around my hometown that expresses an emotion of excitement, fascination, amusement.
 It's just like the word "wow".
 Furthermore, the remaining part "-ware" is derived from the words *Software* and *Hardware* because I aim to deliver primarely IoT projects.
 So the meaning of "Qbaware" simply breaks down to "Fascinating software and hardware".